-Health support services available include speech and language (SALT) visual impairment, paediatric physiotherapy, occupational therapy, mental health (CYPS), oncology, dieticians, school nurse and health visitors.
+T We also have access to the Local Authority EAL (English as an additional language) support team.
+The SEND services are: Education Psychology High Incidence Needs Team (HINT) Low Incidence Needs Team (LINT) Early Years Inclusion Support Health support services available include speech and language (SALT) visual impairment, paediatric physiotherapy, occupational therapy, mental health (CYPS), oncology, dieticians, school nurse and health visitors.
 Children's Services provide for social welfare.
-Breakfast and After School support Due to Covid-19 and current Risk Assessments it is not possible to offer a Breakfast Club at Hipsburn Primary School.
+Breakfast and After School support A Breakfast Club provision is being offered each day at Hipsburn Primary School.
+There is a range of After School Clubs that vary each half term.
+This extended provision / care are available to ALL children.
 INCLUSION: How do you promote inclusion within the school?
 Including day and residential trips?
 Teachers plan to challenge and support individual children in every lesson.
 Many strategies that support particular children are available to all e.g. daily visual diaries, highlighter pens, sprung scissors and quiet areas, so that children are not made to feel different.
-Children are invited to explain their own perception and others are taught to respect requests e.g. 'I really like to know what will happen today or I need my table to be tidy'. daily visual diaries, highlighter pens, sprung scissors and quiet areas, so that children are not made to feel different.
-Children are invited to explain their own perception and others are taught to respect requests e.g. 'I really visits.
+Children are invited to explain their own perception and others are taught to respect requests e.g. 'I really like to know what will happen today or I need my table to be tidy'.
+All children are included in all lessons, events and trips and support is provided where necessary, as subtly as possible.
+Lunchtime and support staff are aware of the particular needs of specific children.
+When appropriate, additional funding is sought to provide additional staffing or resources.
+Children with SEND and /or disabilities are included on all school trips and residential visits.
+Separate Risk Assessments are put in place when it is appropriate to do so in order for all children At Hipsburn Primary school to fully participate.
+We see the beach as part of our outdoor provision and this supports physical and mental wellbeing as well as enhancing the curriculum and learning.
 We provide a wide range of extra-curricular clubs which are open to all children at Hipsburn (there is a limit on the size of the group depending on the activities being offered).
+A recent audit indicated that clubs were attended by 60% of SEND pupils.
 The school website provides an up to date list of these clubs.

-What proportion of children currently at the school have an SEND?

-10.1% have additional SEND provision.
-(September Census - 2020)
+What proportion of children currently at the school are on the SEN Register?
+10.8% (11 pupils) have additional SEND provision.
+4.96% (5 pupils) have an Education, Health and Care Plan (EHCP) (Data taken from April Census - 2025)